 Senior Planner (Parks)

 Are you a highly motivated, passionate park planning and design professional?
 The City of Kent is currently accepting applications for a Senior Planner in our Parks, Recreation and Community Services Department.
 The ideal candidate will have at least five (5) years of increasingly responsible related work experience and be able to effectively plan and design tasks for parks capital improvements projects throughout the City of Kent.
 Leadership and project management skills are essential for success in this position.
-At least one (1) year of public sector work experience and AICP certification are preferred.

 **Please note that, in addition to completing the application, you must attach your cover letter and resume for your application to be considered complete.
 Uploading your resume to complete portions of the application does not automatically attach it to your application.
 You must attach the cover letter and resume as a separate step in the process, along with any other documents you want to submit.
-Incomplete applications will not be considered for this position.
+Incomplete applications may not be considered for this position.
 If you have technical difficulties or if you have questions about completing your application, please contact our office at (253) 856-5270 from Monday through Friday between 8 a.m. and 5 p.m. and we will do our best to assist you.**

 This is a full-time, benefited position that is not represented by a union.

 Under the direction of the Park Planning and Development Manager, serve as the planning/project lead for a variety of division assignments associated with the complex research, planning, development, implementation, and administration of higher-level Parks capital improvement projects.